wuxxin/machine-bootstrap/README.md

 Install Steps:

-+ 1 partition and recovery install using a debianish recovery image from the hoster
++ 0 partition and recovery install using a debianish recovery image from the hoster
-+ 2 base installation running from the recovery Image
++ 1 base installation running from the recovery Image
-+ 3 chroot inside base installation configure system
++ 2 chroot inside base installation configure system
++ 3 saltstack run on installed base system